meher12/spring-batch-processing/README.md

    * So if we want to manipulate data we use the processor
 3. Using chunk.size(4)
 4. Tasklet & Chunk Oriented Steps Together
+## 3. Job Handling with REST API & Spring Scheduler
+1. Job Launching Property: run application for new job instance "In program argument"